 The Harare City Council is an administrative body tasked with providing services for residence of Harare, the capital city of Zimbabwe.
 Among other duties, the council is responsible for providing clean drinking water, housing and accomodation, refuse collection facilities and health services.
 Read More About Harare City Council

 Harare City is a Zimbabwean football club based in Harare.
-They play in the Zifa Northern Region Division One of Zimbabwean football, the Zimbabwe Premier Soccer League.
+They play in the Zimbabwe Premier Soccer League.
+Their coach is Mark Mathe who took over after the departure of Mark Harisson.
 Read More About Harare City